Faisal-FS/MetaTraderEAIndicators/README.md

    `MQL4/Indicators`
 5. Restart MT4 or refresh the Navigator
 6. Attach the indicator to any chart
+7. For backtesting, open FTO website: [https://forextester.com/en/]
+8. Upload FTO supported indicator `.js` as shown in the video

 ## Backtesting
 This indicator is demonstrated in the video using **Forex Tester Online**